Divoolej/Rubick/README.md

 # Rubick
-A very simple HTTP written in Ruby
+A very simple HTTP server written in Ruby